-Ensure that any records kept are compliant with GDPR requirements (see 3.f. below).
+\Ensure that any records kept are compliant with GDPR requirements (see 3.f. below).

 - d.
 Regular reviews of guidance and protocols should be undertaken by the COVID-19 H&S Supervisor, including checking: - That protocols are being adhered to - For updates from government, local authorities and regulators, e.g. Health & Safety Executive, Public Health bodies - Whether the measures in place require alternative or additional solutions - Whether the risk assessment needs updating - Reporting of dangerous occurrences or disease, as required under RIDDOR - e.
-Set out clear procedures for instances of non-compliance with COVID-19 safe working: - A concise process to implement immediately if any cast or crew member does not adhere to required COVID-19 safe practice; all cast and crew should be made aware of this before commencing work - A confidential reporting system which allows for cast and crew to raise COVID-19 safety concerns; the system and contact details should be publicised around site to ensure crews are aware and understand its use - f.
+Set out clear procedures for instances of non-compliance with COVID-19 safe working: - A concise process to implement immediately if any cast or crew member does not adhere to required COVID-19 safe practice; all cast and crew should be made aware of this before commencing work - A confidential, unbiased reporting system which allows for cast and crew to raise COVID-19 safety concerns; the system and contact details should be publicised around the site and in briefings, to ensure all cast and crew know how to report concerns - see Appendix 1, section 1.
+'Thinking About Risk' for further advice. - f.
 Adopt a managed, secure process for access and egress from individual production zones, considering factors such as: - Allowing only essential visitors - Pre-registering all essential visitors and new starters online, to speed up access and limit interaction times, or allowing extra time to prepare and safely admit crew